Need to talk? Call 1800 882 436.

 Language development in autistic children | Raising Children Network

-Autistic children can find it hard to learn and use language.
-You can help by creating reasons to use language, playing, modelling and rewarding language.
+Autistic children might need support to learn language.
+You can help by creating opportunities for language use, playing, modelling and responding positively.

 Read more on raisingchildren.net.au website